Developing and caring for collections

 Elsewhere on the Museums Galleries Scotland website, find extensive guides to caring for your collection.
 Everything you need to know about collections care can be found in those guides.
 This part of the tool kit is a basic introduction to the issue.

-Objects start deteriorating from the time they are made.
+Objects start deteriorating from the moment they are made.
 What they are made of, how they were made and how they were used over their lifetime affects how quickly they deteriorate.
 Keeping objects stable and slowing down this deterioration is the challenge for museums as they try to preserve their collections for future generations.

-Factors in deterioration
+Factors in deterioration:

 - Dust and dirt